bisgardo/concordium-docker/README.md

 The command will automatically build the images from scratch if they don't already exist.
 Set the flag `--no-build` to prevent that.
-To only build the images without starting containers, use the command `... docker-compose build`, which also supports the option `--build-arg` to pass build args that are not specified in the compose file.
+To only build the images without starting containers, use the command `... docker-compose build`, which also supports the option `--build-arg` to override build args in the compose file.
 See the [Compose CLI reference](https://docs.docker.com/compose/reference/) for the full list of commands and arguments.